-- Be sure to familiarise yourself with key timings, transport instructions and safety measures for the event - you can find this information in your race pack or on the race organiser's website. - Have your breakfast two to three hours before the race, but don't go crazy on carbohydrates and fluids. - Don't worry if you don't move when the gun goes.
+- Be sure to familiarise yourself with key timings, transport instructions and safety measures for the event - you can find this information on the race organiser's website. - Have your breakfast two to three hours before the race, but don't go crazy on carbohydrates and fluids. - Don't worry if you don't move when the gun goes.
 Your chip only starts recording your time when you cross the start line. - Focus on running your mile splits as relaxed and comfortably as possible. - If you hit a low, stay positive and keep moving forwards.